the1lab/1lab/src/Cat/Instances/Sets/Counterexamples/SelfDual.lagda.md

 ```
 # Sets is not self-dual

-We show that the category of Sets is not self-dual, that is, there cannot exit a path between $\Sets$ and $\Sets\op$.
+We show that the category of sets is not self-dual, that is, there cannot exist a path between $\Sets$ and $\Sets\op$.

 ```agda
 import Cat.Reasoning (Sets ℓ) as Sets